 I suspect that part of the issue here is the terrain — it’s not nearly as family-friendly as other ski resorts, so it stands to reason that fewer families stay at Snowbird.
 This is a pretty direct contrast to Park City…where there were tons of families (and other kids and kid activities) for my kids to play with après-ski.

 The second downside is that The Cliff Lodge makes it pretty tricky to ski back in.
-Skiing out isn’t a problem, but getting back to the ski lockers requires either going up the bunny hill chairlift (which had oddly long lines), hiking (or skiing up, you beast you ) the bunny hill, or carting your skis through various levels of the hotel including a system of foot bridges, the fancy lobby and a deserted back staircase.
-I suspect (hope?) that when the renovations are complete this won’t be the case, but…?
+Skiing out isn’t a problem, but getting back to the ski lockers requires either going up the bunny hill chairlift (which had oddly long lines), hiking (or skiing up, you beast you) the bunny hill, or carting your skis through various levels of the hotel including a system of footbridges, the fancy lobby and a deserted back staircase.
+I hope that some of the renovations since our visit mean that this won’t be the case forever, but…?
 More annoying than a real problem, but after a long day of skiing, it was the last thing I wanted to do.

 Where To Eat in Snowbird